Is Acceleration Scalar Or Vector

 • a represents the acceleration of the object (a vector)

 This equation highlights that the acceleration of an object is directly proportional to the net force acting on it and inversely proportional to its mass.
 The direction of the acceleration is the same as the direction of the net force.
-This law further reinforces the vector nature of acceleration, as it directly relates to the vector quantity of force That's the part that actually makes a difference.
-And it works..
+This law further reinforces the vector nature of acceleration, as it directly relates to the vector quantity of force It's one of those things that adds up..

 Calculating Acceleration: Examples